Tapi Aike is one of the largest new block awards in Argentina, and is Echo's high impact, frontier scale exploration asset.

 - The Tapi Aike licence block lies in southern Argentina within the Austral basin, approximately 100km northwest of Rio Gallegos in the flat lying landscape of the Santa Cruz province, Patagonia.

-- The block is one of the most under-explored in the region, and whilst hydrocarbon exploration in the block dates back to the 1970's, where several wells were drilled on 2D seismic.
+- Whilst the block is one of the most under-explored in the region, hydrocarbon exploration in the block dates back to the 1970's, where several wells were drilled on 2D seismic.

-- This includes 3 interpreted gas discoveries which were undeveloped in the 1970's due to low gas prices and a lack of technology, presenting the ideal opportunity for re-drilling of such prospects.
+- This includes 3 interpreted gas discoveries which were undeveloped in the 1970's due to low gas prices and a lack of technology.
+These key wells help de-risk exploration in Tapi Aike and increase the Chance of Success of our future wells.

 At least 3 independent exploration plays have been identified within the Tapi Aike licence.
 These plays were generated during the Upper Cretaceous and Early Tertiary due to changes in the relative sea level.
 The prospects in these plays are geographically located in the block in relation to their depositional setting.